hariVemulapalli/ai-interview-coach-v2/README.md

 3. **Styling**: Modify `frontend/style.css` for visual changes
 4. **Functionality**: Update `frontend/script.js` for behavior changes
 5. **Question database**: Update `questions.json` to add, edit, or remove questions

+**NOTE**: If you are going to make changes to the parts other than app.py, it is suggested to reload the application on the website.

 Built with ❤️ by Hari Vemulapalli